 Decide on your hike

 Websites such as The Outbound and All Trails are great resources for choosing hikes in your local area or planning a hiking trip further away.
-Be sure to factor in distance, elevation, conditions and your time when choosing a hike.
-Start with easier trails and advance to longer day-hikes (and even overnighters) when you are more experienced.
+Be sure to factor in distance, elevation, conditions, and your time when choosing a hike.
+Start with easier trails and advance to longer day hikes (and even overnighters) when you are more experienced.
+Once you go on a few hikes, you’ll get a good idea of your pace and fitness level, which can help you plan how long it will take to complete certain hikes.
+I also always check the weather forecast before I head out.

-I would highly recommend using Washington Trails Association resources if you are PNW based!
+PNW Pro Tip: I highly recommend using Washington Trails Association resources if you are PNW based!

 Don’t get lost!

-Having basic navigation skills will really help you out on the trail.
-I personally love using apps such as Gaia GPS to ensure I know where I am going, but physical maps and a compass also do the trick (if you know how to properly use them)
+Having basic navigation skills will really help you out on the hiking trail.
+I personally love using apps such as Gaia GPS to download offline maps and ensure I know where I am going, but physical maps and a compass also do the trick (if you know how to properly use them.)
+You can often take basic navigation classes on how to use a compass and a map through a local gear outfitter!

 Have a means to access help

 It’s important that you can flag down help if you do find yourself lost.
-Research whether you will have phone service on the hike, and if not I would consider taking a tracking/SOS device such as the Garmin InReach Explorer+ (spoken more about below).
+Research whether you will have phone service on the hike, and if not I would consider taking a tracking/SOS device such as the Garmin InReach (more on that below).

 This blog post is in partnership with Backcountry.com, my go-to online retailer for all things adventure.
 They offer free 2-day shipping on orders over $50, easy returns, 24/7 advice from their amazing Gearheads, and they support incredible causes like The Nature Conservancy.
 Backcountry have kindly offered my readers 15% off first-time online orders using code RENEE15! (some exclusions apply)